artulloss/Hotbar/README.md

 ```
 #### Duplicate item names

-For every name that needs to be the same, insert a r at the end of the items name.
+For every name that needs to be the same, insert a color reset at the end of the items name.
 This will make them visually equivalent, but unique and not conflicting.

 Duplicate item names are only an issue if on the same world!